UMR-CNRM/snowtools/doc/source/vortex/essentials.rst

     area       = GrandesRousses

 The minimum information to provide for the description of a geometry is the geometry *kind* ("ustructured" for massif-like geometries or "lonlat" for 2D simulations).
-A default "geometries.ini" file containing all standard geometries commonly used at CEN is provided in snowtools, under $SNOWTOOLS_CEN/snowtools/conf/geometries_vortex2.ini

 .. note::

-    This is a major difference with the naming convention used at CEN before the migration to vortex-2:
+    This *geometry* information in the file name is a major difference with the naming convention used at CEN before the migration to vortex-2:
     The *geometry* used to appear at the *vconf* level and not in the filename.

 The resource's *datebegin* and *dateend*